orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 This field is an object which allows you to compose your page, and your Micro Frontends, grouping them by the exposition path.

-So, in this object, the key represents the path that `orchy` will handle to expose your desider Micro Frontends.
+So, in this object, the key represents the path that `orchy` will handle to expose your desired Micro Frontends.

 ## microPages.pageConfiguration